Lebanese and Palestinian leaders agree that Lebanon won't be used as a launchpad to strike Israel

 Shortly after the wave of airstrikes, the Lebanese government for the first time called out the Palestinian group and arrested nearly 10 suspects involved in the operation.
 Hamas was pressured by the military to turn in three of their militants from different refugee camps.

-The nearly 400,000 Palestinians in Lebanon are prohibited from working in many professional jobs, have few legal protections and can't own property.
+There are nearly 500,000 Palestinians registered with UNRWA, the United Nations agency for Palestinian refugees, in Lebanon.
+However, the actual number in the country is believed to be around 200,000, as many have emigrated but remain on UNRWA’s roster.
+They are prohibited from working in many professions, have few legal protections and can't own property.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.